kangatahy/basic-vue-app/README.md

 # basic-vue-app

-The goal of this app is to learn basic vue.js app architecture using the vue-cli
+The goal of this app is to learn the basics of a vue.js app architecture using the vue-cli
 ## Project setup
 ```
 npm install